Vikas9kumargupta/ToDo-Management/README.md

 Task Creation: Users can input task details, including titles, descriptions, due dates, and priorities.
 Task Editing: Existing tasks can be modified to update information or change their status.
 Task Deletion: Completed or unnecessary tasks can be removed from the list.
+Security Feature: Authentication and Authorization using Spring Security.

-Tech Stack used -> SpringBoot, Java , POSTMAN Dependencies added -> Spring Web, Lombok, MySQL Driver, Spring Data Jpa
+Tech Stack used -> SpringBoot, Java, POSTMAN Dependencies added -> Spring Web, Lombok, MySQL Driver, Spring Data JPA, Spring Security, ModelMapper